marcus-at-localhost/docs/en/administration/installation.md

 ```
 * * * * * /usr/bin/php /var/www/my-atrocore-project/index.php cron
 ```
 > Please consider that `/usr/bin/php` is the correct path to PHP in our case.
-You may have other path.
+You may have other path. "cron" is the required parameter and should be definitely included for appropriate functioning.

 ### 7. Create MySQL database and user

-User must have all privileges for database.
+User must have all privileges for the database, which should be used for the AtroCore Application.
 You can create database and user with all privileges by executing next few commands:

 > If MySQL Database is not installed, you need to install it.